-My child is starting school for the first time
+My child is starting school

 Financially too, the first day at school can have a big impact on the family budget.
 Fortunately, KidsLife is here to help with some simple budget tips and allowances for the first day at school.